-In order to be eligible for inclusion in the Underlying Index, stocks must be listed on a specified exchange in one of the following countries: Australia, Austria, Belgium, Canada, Denmark, Finland, France, Germany, Hong Kong, Ireland, Israel, Italy, Japan, Luxembourg, the Netherlands, New Zealand, Norway, Portugal, Singapore, South Korea, Spain, Sweden, Switzerland, Taiwan, the United Kingdom, or the United States.
+In order to be eligible for inclusion in the Underlying Index, stocks must be listed on a primary exchange in one of the following countries: Australia, Austria, Belgium, Canada, Denmark, Finland, France, Germany, Hong Kong, Ireland, Israel, Italy, Japan, Luxembourg, the Netherlands, New Zealand, Norway, Portugal, Singapore, South Korea, Spain, Sweden, Switzerland, Taiwan, the United Kingdom, or the United States.
+Stocks must also meet certain exclusionary environmental, social, and governance ("ESG") screens relating to a company's governance or its business activities or involvement, as determined by the Underlying Index methodology.

-As of October 31, 2022, the Underlying Index was comprised of approximately 44 securities, with market capitalizations that ranged from approximately \$78 million to approximately \$41 billion.
+As of October 31, 2023, the Underlying Index was comprised of approximately 41 constituents, with market capitalizations that ranged from approximately \$125 million to approximately \$15.2 billion.